ASFHyP3/CMR-notifier/README.md

 # CMR Notifier

-The CMR Notifier project provide AWS SNS Topics that monitoring applications can subscribe to for new granule notification.
+The CMR Notifier project provide public AWS SNS Topics that monitoring applications can subscribe to for new granule notification.
 Currently, this repository provides these topics:

 * New Sentinel-1 SLC and burst granules: `arn:aws:sns:us-west-2:192755178564:ASF-sentinel1-cmr-notifier-prod`